 Check out some options for fine dining here.

-Go on a self-guided tour of the city’s weird sculptures
+16. Take a self-guided tour of the city’s weird sculptures

 I’m not sure exactly why, but there is an abundance of odd sculptures in Perth.